Randhum/MusicPlayer/README.md

   - **Shuffle**: toggle to play the current playlist in **random order**; the *Next* button and automatic track advance will pick a random track instead of the next in sequence.
   - **Seek & Volume**: larger, touch-friendly sliders for scrubbing through the track and adjusting volume.

+### Desktop Integration (MPRIS2)

+The player supports **MPRIS2** (Media Player Remote Interfacing Specification) for seamless desktop integration:

+- **Media keys support**: Use your keyboard's media keys (Play/Pause, Next, Previous) to control playback
+- **Desktop notifications**: Some desktop environments show playback information in notifications
+- **System integration**: The player appears in system media controls and can be controlled remotely via D-Bus
+- **Metadata sync**: Track information (title, artist, album, artwork) is automatically synchronized with the desktop environment
+- **Position tracking**: Playback position is continuously updated for accurate progress display

+All MPRIS2 features work seamlessly with both MOC (for audio files) and the internal GStreamer player (for video files).

 ### MOC Integration (Music On Console, Gentoo)

 If `mocp` is installed (Gentoo package `media-sound/moc`), the app will: